Particular/docs.particular.net/nservicebus/upgrades/asp-6to1.md

 - nservicebus/upgrades/asp-saga-deduplication
 ---

-DANGER: Upgrades from NServiceBus.Azure v6.2.3 or lower will need to apply the [saga de-duplication patch](/nservicebus/upgrades/asp-saga-deduplication.md) before completing the remainder of these upgrade steps.
+WARNING: Upgrades from NServiceBus.Azure v6.2.3 or lower will need to apply the [saga de-duplication patch](/nservicebus/upgrades/asp-saga-deduplication.md) before completing the remainder of these upgrade steps.

 ## Changing Nuget Packages and namespaces
+One of the most visible changes for this persister was moving it from the NServicBus.Azure package to the NServiceBus.Persistence.AzureStorage package.
+This change in packaging has reset the version number to Version 1.

-Upgrading requires removing the NServiceBus.Azure Nuget package from the project and adding the NServiceBus.Persistence.AzureStorage package.
+Upgrading to the new package requires removing the NServiceBus.Azure Nuget package from the project and adding the NServiceBus.Persistence.AzureStorage package.

 Once the packages have been changed, any use of the `NServiceBus.Azure` namespace needs to be replaced with `NServiceBus.Persistence.AzureStorage`